Frooastside/wakanim-api/README.md

 And guess what that functions does:

-> [!QUOTE]
 > The interface __vsprintf_chk() shall function in the same way as the interface vsprintf(), except that __vsprintf_chk() shall check for stack overflow before computing a result.[^__vsprintf_chk]

 [^__vsprintf_chk]: https://refspecs.linuxbase.org/LSB_4.0.0/LSB-Core-generic/LSB-Core-generic/libc---vsprintf-chk-1.html

 and

-> [!QUOTE]
 > vsprintf - Format a string and place it in a buffer[^vsprintf]

 [^vsprintf]: https://github.com/torvalds/linux/blob/master/lib/vsprintf.c

 So exactly what we expected.
-With that information, we can actually reconstruct the whole process function and after that, we're left with something like [[(Reconstructed in C) libsanitizer.so - process()|this]].
-And because it is almost exclusively calls Java code via the JNI, writing it in Java as well wasn't that hard, if you want to look at it, you can find it here
+With that information, we can actually reconstruct the whole process function and after that, we're left with something like [this](./reconstructed_libsanitizer.process.c).
+And because it is almost exclusively calls Java code via the JNI, writing it in Java as well wasn't that hard, if you want to look at it, you can find it [here](./WakanimWebClient.java)

 ### Troubleshooting